rpellerin/rpellerin.github.io/content/running-building-my-own-training-plan.md

 ## Cons

+- MAS sessions are extremely difficult, right off the bat, as early as week 2.
+As soon as the app knows your MAS (_VMA_ in French), it will schedule some sessions that aim at improving it.
+So those sessions are meant to be run at that speed.
+And the distances keep on increasing week over week.
+Super hard!!!
+Maybe too hard.
 - The sharpening (i.e taper) phase of my 13-week plan was **a bit long and way too brutal**.
 The decrease in kilometers is too big and too sudden.
 Week 10: 77.48 kms.
 Week 11: 42.09 kms.
 Week 12: 36.19 kms.
 Week 13 (race week): 15.13 kms.

 # Jan-Mar 2025: Campus Coach (paid version)